ubports/locationd/docs/reference/configuration.md

 allowed to use the [Mozilla Location Service](https://location.services.mozilla.com/) you need to ask for a API key.
 See [here](https://location.services.mozilla.com/api) for details.

-The default value is `test`, which limits the use of the service in some ways (no specified by the [Mozilla Location Service](https://location.services.mozilla.com/)).
+The default value is `test`, which limits the use of the service in some ways (not specified by the [Mozilla Location Service](https://location.services.mozilla.com/)).

 Default value: `test`